pritamzope/OS/README.md

 Kernel contains C programs for Simple HelloWorld, Keyboard I/O etc... and little bit assembly programs for low level operations.

-Global_Descriptor_Table contains code that sets up GDT in both x86 NASM Assembly and in C.

-Interrupt_Descriptor_Table contains code that sets up IDT in C with interrupt service routines.

-GUI contains graphics related programs in C for drawing boxes, DOSBox GUI etc.

-x86 Calculator contains an x86 calculator program capable to run on booting.

-Graphics contains simple low level pixels drawing, as well as objects such as Lines using DDA algorithm, Rectangles etc.

 VGA contains C kernel and assembly program for seeting up Video Graphics Array(VGA) and drawing some basic shapes by ploting pixels.

 Tic-Tac-Toe a simple tic-tac-toe DOS game with boxes.